-Prerequisites: CSCI 287 and CSCI 481, or permission of instructor.
-(First semester/3 credits)

-Examination of issues and techniques in programming for World Wide Web applications.
-Topics include HTML and the HyperText Transfer Protocol, The Common Gateway Interface (CGI); Multipurpose Internet Mail Extensions (MIME); programming language options; CGI scripting (designing, building, testing, and installing CGI applications); file and database access; and security issues.
+Prerequisites: CS 287 or permission of instructor.
+(Second semester-Odd years/3 credits) Examination of issues and techniques in programming for World Wide Web applications.
+Topics include HTML and the HyperText Transfer Protocol, The Common Gateway Interface (CGI); Multipurpose Internet Mail Extensions (MIME); programming language options; CGI scripting (designing, building, testing and installing CGI applications); file and database access; and security issues.
 Perl will be used as the primary scripting language for the course.
 Class sessions will emphasize interactive exploration and discussion.
 Student teams will develop a working application as part of the course work.